maihd/lite/README.md

     - Key bindings docs (for Mai usage and MaiStyle)

 - Software distributing:
+    - Add item to OS context menu.

+- Software distributing (unnecessary):
     - Compile to Lua to bytecode.
     - Package data. exe-only application. (data embed into exe, faster startup)
     - Make it embedding ready.
     - Installer
-    - Add item to OS context menu.

 ## Customization
 Additional functionality can be added through plugins which are available from